-Actions by the Office of Student Rights & Responsibilities:
+Actions by the School of Pharmacy Assistant Dean for Student Affairs:

-- The intoxicated student (and possibly those attending to/assisting the student) will be required to meet with the Director of Student Rights & Responsibilities or designee who may issue educational requirements that may include, but are not limited to, alcohol/drug education, counseling, and/or substance abuse assessment. - Serious or repeated incidents will prompt a higher degree of concern/response. - Failure to complete the education assignments or treatment recommendations will result in disciplinary action. - The student will be responsible for any costs associated with drug or alcohol education interventions
+- The intoxicated student (and possibly those attending to/assisting the student) will be required to meet with the assistant dean for student affairs who will follow the School of Pharmacy substance & alcohol policy and procedure.
+The assistant dean may also issue educational requirements that may include, but are not limited to, alcohol/drug education, counseling, and/or substance abuse assessment. - Serious or repeated incidents will prompt a higher degree of concern/response. - Failure to complete the education assignments or treatment recommendations will result in disciplinary action. - The student will be responsible for any costs associated with drug or alcohol education interventions